 “I want to work together Rose.
 That doesn’t mean we have to like each other too, as you've made crystal clear.”
-He glared at me, and I was overly aware of how close we were standing.
+He glared at me, and I was suddenly aware of how close we were standing.
 I could see the light freckles on his nose, and amber sparks in his eyes.

 As I opened my mouth to reply hotly, he interrupted again.
 “No, I don’t want to hear it.
 I am nothing but nice to you, Rose Weasley.
 All you do is glare and complain and insult me to our friends.
-I may be an idiot by your standards, but you’re a rude, ignorant little girl.
-See you around, Rose."
+I may be an idiot by your standards, but you’re a rude, ignorant little girl."

 I stared at his back as he stalked past me and slammed the door in my face.
 I couldn’t help but burst into tears.
 I never really had dealt well with confrontion.

-“I just wanted to apologize,” I said to no one.
+“I just wanted to apologize,” I muttered to myself.

 He laughed at that.
 “I can see!
 You look great.
 So fit and tan,” he complimented.

 I blushed –actually blushed- and decided that maybe blondes were alright after all.
-He dropped me at my compartment but I didn’t go in, not wanting to face anyone.
+He dropped me at our compartment but I didn’t go in, not really wanting to see Malfoy.
 Instead, I roamed the train and caught up with classmates until we arrived at Hogwarts.

 By the time I finally got to the feast later that night, I discovered that I’d missed dinner and no one had bothered to save me any food.
 A run-in with Peeves and a missing first year ensured that dinner was well and truly over when I at last wedged myself between the girls.

 Further down the Gryffindor table, Fred, Albus and Malfoy were deep in quidditch conversation.
 I glared at Malfoy.
 His face was animated and lit up as he gestured, describing a move.
 I hoped he fell off his broom the next time he –